This article was updated on March 23, 2021.

 Echocardiograms have a variety of different testing options.
 The following are common options that your doctor may use:

 An average echocardiogram costs between $1,000 and $2,000.
 Medicare Part B will cover 20 percent of the Medicare-approved amount of this diagnostic test.
 The Part B deductible applies.
 You may also owe a copayment to the hospital, clinic, or doctor’s office where the test is performed.

-When would you need an echocardiogram?
+When do you need an echocardiogram?

-Cases in which a doctor might order an echocardiogram are to:
+A doctor might order an echocardiogram to: